gayathrinamasivayam/capturetocaption/README.md

 ## The project currently is built on a modified encoder decoder architecture that has been used in the prior work on Image captioning.
 The project was built on Keras with a Tensorflow backend In the future I plan to use an attention architecture and vary it to see if I can improve the results obtained so far, as well as reduce the inference time of generating a caption from its image.

+### The code and the documentation are being updated on this repository

 ## Setup
 Clone repository and update python path
 ```